JayMiller21/JennMiller.github.io/_posts/2014-07-25-Enumerable#group_by.md

 ---

-In this post, I'll discuss the group_by method of the Enumerable Ruby class.

 The Ruby group_by method belongs to the Enumerable class.
 This method allows one to create collections of elements based on criteria.
 The method takes an input array and a block of code an it outputs a hash.
 The syntax are as follows:

 {% highlight ruby linenos %}